-The Miniature Pinscher is a small, robust dog with a lively and lovable personality.
+Originally from Germany, the Miniature Pinscher is a small, robust dog with a lively and lovable personality.
 Known as the "King of Toys", this is a loyal, smart breed, but it also tends to have a stubborn streak.
 Despite its small size, the Min Pin is a strong, athletic dog with the spirit of a hunter and watchdog.
 It is prized for its unique "hackney gait": almost trotting like a horse, it lifts its front feet up and out with a bend at the wrist.
 But unlike a horse, the Min Pin only trots this way with its front legs, not its hind legs.

-Caring for Your Miniature Pinscher
+Miniature Pinscher Care

 The Min Pin has erect ears that may be cropped, and a tail that may be docked.
 Its coat is smooth, shiny, and very short.
 The Min Pins requires no more than basic grooming care.
 Its coat should be brushed weekly or more to maintain a healthy, shiny appearance.
 The breed tends to shed at a relatively low rate.